zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 In any event, the Company must make the important decision as early as possible, whether it is willing to invest into the research or not.

-If not, the Company had better to concentrate on the development of its flag-ship application and using the data to improve it.
+If not, the Company had better concentrate on the development of its flag-ship application and using the data to improve it.

 If so, the company should assess the proportions of the 'unknown-known' and 'unknown-unknown'